how to protect free-range chickens

 What does it mean to free range?

 Free-range chickens are allowed to roam freely and have access to the outdoors.
-This is different from confined or caged chickens, who have limited space to move around.
+This is different than chickens raised in a traditional coop with an enclosed run giving them access to the outdoors.

 One of the main benefits of free-ranging your chickens is that they can forage for food on their own.
 This not only provides a more natural diet for the birds, but it also reduces the cost of feed for the owners.